alljoyn/extras-webdocs/docs/develop/run-sample-apps/notification/ios-osx.md

 as both a producer and consumer simultaneously, you will be able to send and receive notifications on a single iOS device.

-Alternately, you can run the app as a Producer on one device, and as a Consumer on another device.
+Alternatively, you can run the app as a Producer on one device, and as a Consumer on another device.

 **NOTE:** Both devices must be on the same Wi-Fi network.